2030481/learning_2023/Basics_of_Threads_and_IPC_in_LinuxOS/Quizzes/Quiz3.md

 Answer- C

-20.Command to view list all the available signals is ??
+#  20. Command to view list all the available signals is ??

 kill -a